Point spread function: Astronomy

 In observational astronomy, the experimental determination of a PSF is often very straightforward due to the ample supply of point sources (stars or quasars).
 The form and source of the PSF may vary widely depending on the instrument and the context in which it is used.

+In exoplanet detection, a TGLC (TESS-Gaia Light Curve) eliminates pixel blending around a target exoplanet by eliminating the simulated PSF's of nearby stars from the original full-frame image of the host star.
+Leaving only the host star's light, making exoplanet detection easier.

 For radio telescopes and diffraction-limited space telescopes, the dominant terms in the PSF may be inferred from the configuration of the aperture in the Fourier domain.
 In practice, there may be multiple terms contributed by the various components in a complex optical system.
 A complete description of the PSF will also include diffusion of light (or photo-electrons) in the detector, as well as tracking errors in the spacecraft or telescope.

 For ground-based optical telescopes, atmospheric turbulence (known as astronomical seeing) dominates the contribution to the PSF.
 In high-resolution ground-based imaging, the PSF is often found to vary with position in the image (an effect called anisoplanatism).
 In ground-based adaptive optics systems, the PSF is a combination of the aperture of the system with residual uncorrected atmospheric terms.